MultiQC/MultiQC/docs/autogenerated/busco.md

 urls: ["http://busco.ezlab.org/"]
 summary: >
   Assesses genome assembly and annotation completeness
-extra_description: >
+---

 BUSCO v2 provides quantitative measures for the assessment of genome assembly, gene set, and transcriptome completeness, based on evolutionarily-informed expectations of gene content from near-universal single-copy orthologs selected from OrthoDB v9.
----

 The module parses the `short_summary_[samplename].txt` files and plots the proportion of BUSCO types found.
 MultiQC has been tested with